maduhu/Documentation/README.md

 # Level One Project Documentation
-This repository is the hub for architecture documentation, component designs, and overall information about Level One Project (L1P) software.
-You can find the packages and implementations in the [Level One Project GitHub organization](https://github.com/LevelOneProject).
+"The Docs repo documents the architecture, component design, message flow, and overview of the Level One Project (L1P) software.
+The details of source, APIs, and implementation are located in other repos of the [Level One Project GitHub organization](https://github.com/LevelOneProject).

 ## What is the Level One Project?
 > A level playing field for everyone by building one digital financial system in every country around the world.
 That's The Level One Project.